 Management Category 4 8.4.2 Future Outcomes Unless a written request is received from the property owner, it is not recommended for inclusion on the heritage list (unless otherwise already listed).
-If your use of 'spiritual value' as a new assessment criteria is code for 'indigenous heritage' why not come out and say so, and why not make reference to any Aboriginal Heritage Act 1 'Spiritual Value' has been included in the assessment criteria of a place, as to ensure that the Policy is consistent with the Guidelines for the Assessment of Local Heritage Places.
-The other values are as follows: • Aesthetic • Historic • scientific • social The Heritage Act 2018 is clear in this regard in that it does not apply to places that have cultural heritage significance solely on account of their connection with Aboriginal tradition or culture.
-Places of significance to Aboriginal communities may be included in the Local Heritage Survey (LHS) where their cultural heritage significance is not solely connected with Aboriginal tradition or culture and has significance to others.
-For example, this includes Hyde Park which is included in both the State Register for Heritage Places and also a Site of Aboriginal Significance.
-No Modification.
+If your use of 'spiritual value' as a new assessment criteria is code for 'indigenous heritage' why not come out and say so, and why not make reference to any Aboriginal Heritage Act 'Spiritual Value' has been included in the assessment criteria of a place, as to ensure tha the Policy is consistent with the Guidelines for the Assessment of Local Heritage Places.
+The other values are as follows: No Modification.

 Places that may be protected under the Aboriginal Heritage Act 1972 (Act) should be identified as such in the LHS, noting that the provisions of that Act also apply.
-Draft Local Planning Policy: Amending the e LHS.
+Draft Local Planning Policy: Amending the LHS.
 Heritage List and Designating Heritage Areas Unclear how heritage areas relate to character retention areas.
 1 The designation, management and protection of heritage areas is governed by the Regulations and the subject Policy and the relevant heritage area local planning policy.
 No Modification.
 Character Areas are not afforded the same level of protection as heritage areas.
 The management of Character Areas is dealt with by Local Planning Policy: Character Area Guidelines.
-Policy No. 7.6.7 - Heritage Management - Municipal Herit age Inventory Incentives and Development Bon uses Objecting to the loss of the density bonus.
-1 Administration recommends that that LPP 7.6.7 be revoked because: Ineffective Density Bonus Provisions Clause 20 of TPS1 allowed a density bonus of up to 50% to be considered for the retention or conservation of heritage buildings.
+Policy No. 7.6.7 - Heritage Management - Municipal Herita age Inventory Incentives and Development Bon uses Objecting to the loss of the density bonus.
+1 Administration recommends that that LPP 7.6.7 be revoked because: Ineffective Density Bonus Provisions Clause 20 of TPS1 allowed a density bonus of up to 50% to be considered for the retention or No Modification. conservation of heritage buildings.
 Clause 1 of LPP 7.6.7 reflects this and sets out that the extent of the bonus is subject to the impact of the development on the heritage significance, which would be determined on a case-by-case basis.
 LPS2 has replaced TPS1 and does not contain any provisions that provide for density bonuses for heritage retention/conservation.
-No Modification.